- Home

 If you’re looking to do something crafty, origami could be your new favourite hobby.
 Over the centuries, origami – which is the art of folding paper – has become heavily associated with Japanese culture, and is used to create different models and displays.

-Though you can create pretty much anything with origami, some of the most popular models to make are the crane, the lotus flower, and the jumping frog.
+You can create pretty much anything with origami, though some of the most popular models to make are a crane, a lotus flower, and a jumping frog.

 While your models can make great decorations and gifts, the focus of origami should be the process of folding, rather than the end result – and, therefore, can be useful for practising mindfulness.
 Mindfulness can help us to focus on the present moment and manage feelings of stress and anxiety.